plamenna-petrova/kenya-cu-reactjs-zfplab-library-demo/README.md

 The developed demo application with React.js features functionalities for connecting to the ZFPLabServer by specifying a server address, connecting to the fiscal device either via Serial Port / USB or LAN / WiFi.
 In the former case of establishing a connection to the fiscal device an active serial port and baud rate must be set, whereas the latter case requires the obtained IP address of the fiscal device and network password for LAN / WiFi communication.
-The navigation between the different sections of the application occurs by consequently connecting to the ZFPLabServer and the fiscal device - automatically on application startup or manually by selecting the connection options from the upper toolbar.
+The navigation between the different sections of the application occurs by consequently connecting to the ZFPLabServer and the fiscal device - automatically on application startup or manually by selecting the connection options.
 A successful connection enables the additional sections of the applications and namely - Receipts, Reports and Information.
 In the Receipts section operations for setting the data of the current operator, sale / correction of an article from an external database, as well as fiscal receipts operations like opening a fiscal receipt, subtotal calculation, paying an exact sum for the receipt, closing the receipt or closing the receipt in cash can be executed.
 The Reports section handles operations such as printing a Daily report with / without zeroing and reading an electronic journal report by Z report numbers (the content of which can be visualised and saved to a .txt file).
 The Information section contains informative details about the fiscal device